kentlouisetonino/bindec/README.md

 ### [ `Description` ]
-> - A CLI application that converts binary numbers to decimal numbers and vice versa. <br />
+> - A CLI application that converts binary numbers to decimal numbers and vice versa.
     The technologies are Typescript, Jest (Unit Test), Bash, and NodeJS.

 <br />